Our goal is to make your artwork (or digital image) look the best it can while still maintaining accuracy and honesty in reproduction.

 Doesn't copying art require polarizing filters?

-Polarizing filters will eliminate reflections, but they will also cause undesirable color-shifting.
+Polarizing filters will eliminate reflections and make your artwork look very flat and unrealistic and may cause undesirable color-shifting.
 We will reduce the reflections to not more than you would normally see with the human eye, while still maintaining extremely accurate colors.

-We feel color accuracy is much more important in making the best reproductions.
+We want your artwork to look like it would when viewed in person and feel color accuracy very important in making the best reproductions.

 How long will a Fine Art Archival Giclée last?